smallstep/certificates/docs/questions.md

 ### Option 2: More secure

 That said, CAs are usually pretty locked down and it's bad practice to move the private key around.
-So I'm gonna assume that's not an option and give you the more complex instructions to do this "the right way", by generating a CSR for `step-ca`, getting it signed by your exiting root, and configuring `step-ca` to use it.
+So I'm gonna assume that's not an option and give you the more complex instructions to do this "the right way", by generating a CSR for `step-ca`, getting it signed by your existing root, and configuring `step-ca` to use it.

 When you run `step ca init` we create a couple artifacts under `~/.step/`.
 The important ones for us are: